HandsOnDataViz/book/docs/HandsOnDataViz.md

 Insert `TODO` to note items to finish or review with co-author or editor.

-At the end of each chapter, insert **Summary** using bold type, rather than a hashtag header, to avoid creating several unnecessary web pages named “Summary” in the HTML edition.
-Although this does not match the O’Reilly style guide, it can easily be fixed in book production.

 Insert three back tics to insert a code block.
 Check character line length limits in [O’Reilly style